Directory

 Jon Shea

 Jon Shea joined the Nutrition Research Institute in the summer of 2017.
-He is a graduate of UNC Charlotte’s Bioinformatics program.
-He has worked in several labs working on research in single cell sequencing studying the transcriptomic changes in yeast and c. elegans as well as plant metabolites using HPLC and mass spectrometry.
+He is a graduate of UNC Charlotte’s Bioinformatics Master's program.
+He has worked in several areas in the NRI including project manager, study coordinator, lab manager, and research core administration before settling into the Finance team as a Budget Analyst.

 Jessica Sprinkles